-This is a one day guided outdoor wilderness excursion.
+This is a multi-day, outdoor wilderness excursion.
 Preparing is the most important part of the trip.
-You MUST check the temperature online for day and the possibility of rain in Algonquin Park.
+There is limited space in the canoes, so we need to pack efficiently and smart.
+You MUST check the temperature online for day and night, and the possibility of rain in Algonquin Park.
 The park is huge and so you should be checking the Lake of Two Rivers, Algonquin Park.
-Check the hourly weather.
+Check the hourly weather for every day of the tour.
+If it is going to rain, know what time it will start and how much it will rain.